Chapter 33 : 32- The Nine Year Battle

 Harry attempted to curse Rabastan but he blocked it giving Harry time to send another curse at Selwyn.
 It missed but the spell hit the rooftop wall behind him and the force of Harry’s spell sent Selwyn to the ground.
-As he hit the floor, a small Amethyst Orb fell from Selwyn’s inside pocket and rolled out of reach.
+As he hit the floor, Harry noticed a small Amethyst Orb fall from Selwyn’s inside pocket and rolled out of reach.

 Rabastan sent another Killing Curse at Harry which he dodged easily despite his attention on Selwyn who had scrabbled back to his feet, his wand aimed and a smile on his face.
 There was a flash of white light which Harry attempted to rebound but realised all too late that Selwyn wasn’t aiming for him but at the ground beneath his feet.

 There was a loud crack and Harry felt his right leg go through the floor, his wand arm being used to break his fall.
 He saw Rabastan raise his wand, an insane smile beaming at Harry.
 “Avada Kedavra!”

 There was a flash of red light and Rabastan’s wand flew out of his hand and over the side of the building.